 Critics, however, see Coe in a less benign light.
 In his book, Sharlet reports that Coe has a disturbing habit of comparing submission to God to the kind of obedience and unquestioning loyalty demanded by dictators such as Adolf Hitler, Mao Zedong, Joseph Stalin and Pol Pot.

-Sharlet quotes at length from a speech Coe delivered in
+Sharlet quotes at length from a speech Coe delivered in Colorado to evangelical leaders in January of 1989.

 “Jesus says, ‘You have to put me before other people, and you have to put me before yourself,’” Coe told the crowd.
 “Hitler – that was the demand of the Nazi Party.
 You have to put the Nazi Party and its objectives in front of your own life and ahead of other people.”